HalFoxCZ/BEER_API_DOC/Items.md

 ## Return JSON

-#- page_count is only returned in version 4 and higher
+#### page_count is only returned in version 4 and higher. it is calculated based on limit set and total items in database.
 ```
 {
     "headers": "Content-Type: application/json; charset=utf-8",